School travel planning

 All of the activities are designed to help schools achieve their STP targets and contribute to achieving STARS accreditation.
 There are over 100 initiatives on the STARS site.

 Where hazards exist on walking and cycling routes to school, discussions between the School Travel Champion, School Travel Advisor and stakeholders will determine whether there is a need for further investigation.
 Schools are encouraged to detail the outcome of this discussion in their STP.
 Only schools with valid STPs are considered for such works.

 Undertaking the works is always subject to funding and includes stages of planning and consultation.
 Further investigation can result in one of four outcomes:

-Through their STP, Darell School identified the sightlines at the junction of Darell Road and Chilton Road as an issue for pedestrian walking to and from school.
-As a result the junction has been improved by the footways being widened to improve sightlines and reduce crossing distance.
+Through their STP, Darell School identified the sightlines at the junction of Darell Road and Chilton Road as an issue for pedestrians walking to and from school.
+As a result, the junction has been improved by the footways being widened to improve sightlines and reduce crossing distance.
 The carriageway has also been resurfaced, tactile paving to assist visually impaired people has been introduced and street lighting has been improved.

 Eco-Schools is an environmental education programme designed to help all schools in Britain become sustainable.
 To see how you can get involved visit the Eco-Schools website.
 Having Eco-Schools status counts towards STARS accreditation.

 Healthy Schools London is another accreditation programme which helps schools deliver projects that will assist in improving pupil and staff health and wellbeing, promoting a healthy lifestyle and aiming to reduce childhood obesity.
 This can overlap with the STARS programme where active travel is concerned and counts towards STARS accreditation.

 Up to: Transport Planning